Subway Art Gallery Opening

 The mission took place this past fall, but this morning a couple of Improv Everywhere agents put up fresh copies of the placards in the station (uptown platform for the C/E at 23rd Street).
 If you live in New York, go check it out before the MTA removes them.

-4 Responses to “Subway Art Gallery Opening”
+4 thoughts on “Subway Art Gallery Opening”

-Comments are currently closed.
+Comments are closed.